Sunday, December 15, 2013

 McDonald’s is bringing back the beloved Georgie Pie pies to New Zealand, slowly rolling them out across the country.
 As it happens, one of the locations with the pies was near to where we were today with Nigel’s brother and his two daughters.
 So, we stopped there for lunch so I could have a pie.

 I mentioned Georgie Pie way back when this blog was still new, but the gist of it is that McDonald’s bought the Georgie Pie chain so it could get the good locations for its own fast food outlets, then it closes the rest and kept the intellectual property under lock and key.
-Every time there was a serious talk about bringing back Georgie Pie, and suggesting that McDonald’s had abandoned the brand since they’d nothing with it since buying it, McDonald’s would claim to be working on something.
+Every time there was a serious talk about bringing back Georgie Pie, and someone suggested that McDonald’s had abandoned the brand since they’d done nothing with it in the many years since buying it, McDonald’s would claim to be working on something.

 At the moment, they only have the Georgie Pie’s Steak Mince ‘N’ Cheese (this mince is what we Americans would call “ground beef”; you can also get lamb mince, pork mince and chicken mince in supermarkets).
 The pastry was really nice, baked well and flaky, and while the filling tasted good, the pie was only about half full, which was a real disappointment—especially because the pies cost many times what they did when the brand disappeared.
 While I might try one again sometime, I certainly won’t be in any hurry.
 Ones from petrol stations are often at least as good (and cheaper), and the reincarnated pies are certainly not as good as the original Georgie Pie was.